lajohnston/smslib/docs/utils/registers.md

 As each clobber scope is encountered in the macro chain, it will now be aware which registers you wish to preserve and so preserve any that match.
 If the call passes through multiple nested clobber scopes that clobber the same particular register, only the first-encountered (outer) scope will preserve the register rather than it being preserved multiple times.

-Calling `registers.preserve` with no arguments will default to ensuring all registers that get clobbered are preserved.
+Calling `utils.registers.preserve` with no arguments will default to ensuring all registers that get clobbered are preserved.

 Like clobber scopes, it's possible to nest preserve scopes.
 Inner scopes are aware of what registers the outer scope needs preserving.